 Reducing the risk of blood clots

-Blood clots, or venous thromboembolism (VTE), are a major risk to hospitalised patients.
+Blood clots, or venous thromboembolism (VTE), are a major risk to patients in hospitals.
 VTE can be either a blood clot that forms in the deep veins of a limb or a pulmonary embolism where a part of the clot dislodges and travels up to the lungs.
 Symptoms vary from swelling of the limbs, to chest pain and shortness of breath.

 If you or a relative are coming into hospital please ask the doctors and nurses looking after you about your risk assessment and treatment.